eliasj13/goodreads-scriptable-widget/README.md

 # Goodreads Scriptable Widget

 A super simple widget designed to display your current reading progress from Goodreads using the Scriptable app on iOS.
-The widget shows the books you're currently reading on Goodreads, their progress, and the cover images in a ~~beautiful and minimalist~~ okayish-looking format.
+The widget shows the books you're currently reading on Goodreads, their progress, and the cover images in a ~~beautiful and minimalist~~ _okayish_-looking format.

 [![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)